Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

 ## Actions for a track range
 ### Hide or show trackpoints in range

 * Clicking the hide trackpoints icon ![Hide range][RngHide] replaces the part of the track between start and end of the range by a straight line.
-The hidden part of the track is shown as a grey track while in range selection mode.
-Hidden trackpoints are shown with grey color in the trackpoint list.
+The hidden part of the track is shown as a gray track while in range selection mode.
+Hidden trackpoints are shown with gray color in the trackpoint list.

     ![Hidden trackpoints][RngHidden]